higoka/Apollo/README.md

 - NestJS

 ## Scope
-This project has the scope to provide an alternative of *Arcturus Morningstar* for the use of *Nitro Client* (made by Billsonnn).
-Don't support the flash client
+This project has the scope to provide an alternative of *Arcturus Morningstar*.
+Supports Nitro and Flash client.

 ## Open Source
 Apollo is sopen source.
 Everyone can use and/or modify it.